 As one of America’s most unique geological marvels, the place offers an unforgettable adventure filled with history, exploration, and awe-inspiring sights, making it a must-see destination for anyone visiting Chattanooga.

-History of Ruby Falls
+Ruby Falls history

+When was Ruby Falls discovered?
 The waterfall was first discovered in 1928 by Leo Lambert, who was exploring Lookout Mountain to build an inclined railroad.
 While searching for a suitable location for the railroad, Lambert came across a cave entrance in the mountainside.

 He climbed inside the cave and found an underground river leading to a beautiful waterfall.
 Lambert was so impressed by the waterfall that he decided to turn it into a tourist attraction.